viniciuscosta12/Ascan-DevOps-Challenge/README.md

 - Terraform installed on your local machine.
 - An Azure account with necessary permissions to create resources.
 - Azure CLI installed and configured with your Azure account.
+- Add the environment variable `TF_VAR_subscription_id` with your Azure Subscription ID.
+>Note: Create the environment variable with TF_VAR for terraform

 ### Create a cluster with terraform